LukeShortCloud/rootpages/src/administration/openstack.rst

       -  The "pxe_fake" driver can be used.
 This will require the end-user to manually reboot the managed nodes.

       -  Virtual machines deployed using Vagrant need to have vagrant-libvirt's default eth0 management interface removed.
 The first interface on the machine (normally eth0) is used for introspection and provisioning and cannot be that management interface.
-Source: https://github.com/homeski/vagrant-openstack/tree/master/osp10
+[103]

          .. code-block:: sh